JoseNunoOliveira/jno/costa/costa.md

 > "*The name of Antonio da Costa, illustrating both Portuguese art and one of the great in this chorus of victims of obscurantism, resurfaces today as a protest in our history.
 This is why in any sense we will always proclaim the publication of his letters as a national service.*"

-Cheers!
+Sure!
 But now it's time to praise him for what, more than anything else, he was:

 > a musician, a composer.